raspberrypi/documentation/raspbian/applications/vcgencmd.md

 #### display_power

-Show or set the power the display. `vcgencmd display_power 0` will turn off power to the current display. `vcgencmd display_power 1` will turn on power to the display.
+Show current display power state, or set the display power state. `vcgencmd display_power 0` will turn off power to the current display. `vcgencmd display_power 1` will turn on power to the display.
 If no parameter is set, this will display the current power state.
 The final parameter is an optional display ID, as returned by `tvservice -l`, which allows a specific display to be turned on or off.

 `vcgencmd display_power 0 7` will turn off power to display ID 7, which is HDMI 1 on a Raspberry Pi 4.